jeremyfix/deeplearning-lectures/Webpage/01-pytorch-segmentation.md

 UNet is a fully convolutional network (FCN), i.e. involving only convolutional operations (Conv2D, MaxPool , ...; there is no fully connected layers).

-**Question** According to you, can a fully convolutional network be applied on images of different and arbitrary sizes ?
+**Question** What does it mean that UNet is a fully convolutional network ?
+What does it mean with respect to the input image sizes it can process ?

 **Question** For minibatch training, what is the constraint that we have on the input image sizes ?